-The Company was granted pioneer status by the Economic Development Board ("EDB") of Singapore for two years from 1 August 2010, with extension of two years subject to fulfilment of additional conditions.
-Since the previous financial year, the Company has entered into discussions with EDB to re-negotiate certain terms and conditions that the Company would have to meet in order to maintain its pioneer status.
-Management has assessed and is of the view that the Company would be able to satisfy the conditions that are being re-negotiated.
+The Company was granted pioneer status by the Economic Development Board ("EDB") of Singapore until 31 July 2014 subject to fulfilment of additional conditions.
+Management has entered into discussions with EDB to re-negotiate certain terms and conditions that the Company would have to meet in order to maintain its pioneer status and is of the view that the Company will be able to satisfy the conditions that are being re-negotiated.
 Accordingly, no tax provision has been made on the qualifying activities approved under the pioneer status.